BrunoZell/ask.network/lightpaper.md

 We differentiate between two areas of interactions: _governance_ and _production_.

 **Governance** is about what not to do.
 Or to rephrase, to make value destruction less likely.
-It is concerned with conflict prevention ex-ante by negotiating compromises and conflict correction ex-post use of counter-acts.
+It is concerned with conflict prevention ex-ante by negotiating compromises, and conflict correction ex-post by use of counter-acts.
 It deals with practically mutually exclusive wants across individual agents and is used for final settlement after delivery.

 **Production** is about what to do.
 Or to rephrase, to make value construction more likely.
 It is concerned with coordination towards mutually beneifitial action plans.
 After some rounds of agents updating their commitments, the collective action plan should gradually improve the projected rate of filled wants as agents tend to go for opportunities of positive-sum cooperation.